 The Ned Rig has become one of the hottest finesse-’em-up bass presentations but really it’s nothing new in the Midwest.
-I’ve been throwing one for about 15 years now, and the guy that showed me had been using it since the ’70s.
+I’ve been throwing one for about 15 years now, and the guys that showed me had been using ’em since the ’70s.
 The biggest difference IMO is that a Ned Rig should technically have a more-buoyant plastic on the back, so it floats up off bottom.

 Basically it’s a compact little treat (usually a stickbait) slapped on the back of a mushroom-shaped jighead — believe Gopher Tackle made it first, but lots of options are out there now for jigheads.

 Couple of my favorites are the VMC Half Moon Jig and the Finesse Half Moon Jig.
 A lot of days lighter is better, so I typically start with a 1/8-oz first…will occasionally bump-up to a 3/16-oz if the wind is rippin’ or the walleyes want it drug across bottom….
 This one’s paired with a 3″ YUM Ned Dinger, which is a super affordable option:

 Light braid gives you that extra casting distance and feel.
 Either 8-lb Sufix 832 or NanoBraid, with an 8-lb fluoro leader…will bump up to 10-lb if fishing around a lot of rocks, zebra mussels, or right in the cabbage.
 My leader length varies depending on water clarity…no shorter than 4-5′, but up to 10-12′ long for spooky clear-water fish.